kirui93/ScenTrees.jl/paper/paper.md

 ![Tree Approximation from Kernel Density Samples](images/rwdataTree.pdf){height=250px}

 The number of possible trajectories in the scenario tree equals its number of leaves.
-TIn the above scenario tree, there are $54$ possible trajectories as the number of leaves is $(1\times3\times3\times3\times2) = 54$.
+In the above scenario tree, there are $54$ possible trajectories as the number of leaves is $(1\times3\times3\times3\times2) = 54$.
 The algorithm returns the multistage distance between the above scenario tree and the original stochastic process as $d=0.23092$.

 ## Approximating with a scenario lattice